2026 Comparison

 ServiceVisit feeModelCoverageScopeBest for

-Bidwell Health$45 flatPay per visit12 statesYeast, BV, UTI, ED, hair loss, bridge refillsFlat-fee one-time, pharmacy pickup
+Bidwell Health$45 online visitPay per visit11 statesYeast, BV, UTI, ED, hair loss, bridge refillsFlat-fee one-time, pharmacy pickup

-Wisp$45–65 visitPer-visit with subscription promptsAll 50 statesWomen's health focusedNationwide same-day pickup
+Wispper-visit pricing variesPer-visit with subscription promptsAll 50 statesWomen's health focusedNationwide local pharmacy pickup

 FavorSubscription or bundledSubscriptionMost statesBroad women's-healthMulti-condition account consolidation

-Hers (Hims&Hers)~~$39/mo+ membership + Rx (as posted)SubscriptionAll 50 statesWomen's mental health, hair, skin, reproductiveHers ecosystem users
+Hers (Hims&Hers)Published membership plus medication pricingSubscriptionAll 50 statesWomen's mental health, hair, skin, reproductiveHers ecosystem users

 Per-service breakdown

-Strengths: Flat $45 per-visit pricing.
-Same $45 covers yeast, BV, UTI, ED, hair loss, and bridge refills in one account.
+Strengths: Flat cash-pay $45 per-visit pricing.
+The same $45 visit model covers yeast, BV, UTI, ED, hair loss, and bridge refills in one account.
 CDC and ACOG-based protocols published openly.
-Licensed NP intake review with published credentials and NPI.
-Same-day pharmacy pickup at any U.S. pharmacy — fluconazole is $4 at most pharmacies, total all-in under $50 for the visit + medication.
+Licensed clinician intake review with published credentials and NPI.
+Local pharmacy pickup lets patients use their chosen pharmacy and compare medication pricing separately.

-Who wins with Bidwell: Women in the 12 licensed states who want a simple one-time yeast infection visit without subscription billing, prefer pharmacy pickup, and don't need the visit bundled with other women's-health services.
+Who wins with Bidwell: Women in the 11 licensed states who want a simple one-time yeast infection visit without required subscription billing, prefer pharmacy pickup, and don't need the visit bundled with other women's-health services.
 See /yeast-infection-treatment

-2. Wisp — best for nationwide same-day yeast treatment
+2. Wisp — best for nationwide local-pharmacy yeast treatment

 Strengths: 50-state coverage.
 Long-established women's-health focus with high-volume yeast infection experience.
-Pharmacy pickup for same-day medication.
+Pharmacy pickup for medication pickup when ready.
 User reviews consistently favorable on speed.

 Limitations: Checkout flow nudges toward subscription defaults.
 Per-episode pricing math less transparent than flat-fee.

-Who wins with Wisp: Women in any state who want established women's-health brand with same-day pickup, and who are comfortable declining subscription prompts at checkout.
+Who wins with Wisp: Women in any state who want established women's-health brand with local pharmacy pickup, and who are comfortable declining subscription prompts at checkout.

 3. Nurx — best for combined birth control + yeast management